Schedule Demo

 Report and Iterate

 After the reviewers have made their decisions on user access, the next step is to adjust the permissions on the impacted systems.
-This includes revoking any unnecessary access rights and updating the rights as needed.
+This includes revoking any unnecessary access rights and updating the existing access rights as needed.
 At the conclusion of this process, it is recommended to create a new user access report and confirm with the asset owners that the changes have been implemented accurately.

 With access rights aligned with the organization’s requirements, it’s important to evaluate the performance of your security and access policies.
 Issues such as decreased user productivity and security concerns will inevitably arise.
 Document these problems and communicate them with the asset owners to continuously improve the process of updating user access.